asyncapi/community/docs/style-guide/inclusive-language.md

 Some examples of Region Specific Language are -
 - “It’s not rocket science” is commonly used in the USA, and non-US people might not be able to relate to it as intended.
 - Phrases written in regional languages instead of English.
-- “It’s a piece of cake” is commonly used in the USA, and non-US people might not be able to relate to it properly.
+- “It’s a piece of cake” is commonly used in the USA, and non-US people might not be able to relate to it as intended.
 - Terms like "gypsy" is considered derogatory in Romani community, "eskimo" is considered offensive in artic community.
 - Terms like "tipping point" is considered offensive in African American cultures.